TOAST-DOCS/Storage-Object-Storage/en/api-guide.md

 ## Prerequisites

-### Check Tenant Name

-To use API, enter tenant name in parameters.
-Tenant name refers to **Project ID** which is available on the Project Setting page.

-1. Click **Project Setting** under the organiz## Storage > Object Storage > API Guide

-## Prerequities

 To enable object storage API, an authentication token must be issued first.
 Authentication token is required to use REST API of object storage: it is a must to access container or object which is not open to public.
 Tokens are managed by each account.

 ### Check Tenant ID and API Endpoint

 Click **API Endpoint Setting** on the object storage service page to check tenant ID and API endpoint to issue a token.

 | Item | API Endpoint | Usage |
 |---|---|---|